 Well-articulated and understood values create a framework that helps employees make decisions and set priorities.
 This is never more evident than in times of upheaval and uncertainty.

 If you can illustrate your values in action, you can help candidates self-select based on whether they do — or can — align with your values.

 A 2012 Penn State study found that, among collegiate job seekers, “workplace fun was a stronger predictor of applicant attraction than compensation and opportunities for advancement.”
 So, is your company a fun place to work?
 Or, more to the point, what does “fun” mean at your company?

 It’s undoubtedly a testing time for workplace fun at the moment.
 Listen closely to your colleagues in team meetings and group chats, you may uncover some gold— virtual lunch dates, FaceWine and park meet-ups with 1.5 meters of ‘social distance’ applied.
 Innovation abounds in unusual circumstances, you just need to snuffle out the stories!

-A live webinar to give you the confidence to get started
+A webinar to give you the confidence to get started

-Miki will be delivering a live webinar in April where she will share information and guidance, including different story types, asking the right questions, finding stories in everyday work and strategies for making your content work harder.
+Miki delivered a live webinar in April 2020 where she shared information and guidance, including different story types, asking the right questions, finding stories in everyday work and strategies for making your content work harder.

-If you’re keen to learn more about uncovering the stories that job seekers want to hear, and how to tell those stories well, follow the link below to register.
+If you’re keen to learn more about uncovering the stories that job seekers want to hear, and how to tell those stories well, follow the link below to watch the recording.